Selected as one of the "Best Reference Books of the Year!"

 By Gail A. Schlachter and R. David Weber.

 Billions of dollars in financial aid has been set aside for America's largest minority: the 49 million Americans with disabilities and members of their families.
 In fact, more money is available today than ever before!
-This funding is open to applicants at any level--from high school through postdoctorate and professional--for education, research, travel, training, career development, emergency situations, assistive technology, specially-adapted housing, and many other purposes.
+This funding is open to applicants at any level--from college and graduate students to postdoctorates and professionals--for education, research, travel, training, career development, emergency situations, assistive technology, specially-adapted housing, and many other purposes.

 No other directory like this one!

 There's only one print publication that can put information about these funds at your finger tips: the 2012-2014 edition of Financial Aid for Persons with Disabilities and Their Families.
-Here is a sample of the kind of funding you'll find described in this directory: up to $10,000 a year for undergraduate or graduate students who are blind; up to $42,500 in home improvement loans for the disabled; $2,000 a year to undergraduates with an immune deficiency disease; $5,000 to performing musicians who are physically challenged; up to $500,000 in loans for the disabled to operate small businesses; $3,200 to purchase computers or other assistive equipment; income/property tax exemptions for the disabled in numerous states.
+Here is a sample of the kind of funding you'll find described in this directory: up to $10,000 a year for undergraduate or graduate students who are blind; up to $42,500 in home improvement loans for the disabled; $2,000 a year to undergraduates with an immune deficiency disease; $5,000 to performing musicians who are physically challenged; $3,200 to purchase computers or other assistive equipment; income/property tax exemptions for the disabled in numerous states.

 What's included in the directory?